Trauma (2025 film)

 Trauma is a 2025 Indian Tamil-language crime thriller film written and directed by Thambithurai Mariyappan.
 The film stars Vivek Prasanna, Prathosh and Poornima Ravi in the lead roles.
 The film is produced by S Uma Maheshwari under the banner of Turm Production House.

 Plot

-Selvi is focused on settling her financial affairs before getting married, but her parents are in search of a suitable suitor for her.
-Jeeva loves Selvi, but she doesn't reciprocate.
-Selvi, who works at a petrol pump, wants to get her father, Murugesan, an auto driver, a new car.
+Selvi is focused on settling her financial affairs before getting married, but her parents are looking for a suitable suitor for her.
+Jeeva loves Selvi, but she does not reciprocate.
+Selvi, who works at a petrol pump, wants to get her father Murugesan, an auto driver, a new car.
 Once, when Selvi receives the daily collection money from the petrol pump manager and goes to give it to her owner, he attempts to mistreat her while intoxicated, but Jeeva jumps to save her.
 After having a change of heart, Selvi now returns Jeeva's affection.
 They soon become intimate, and Selvi becomes pregnant.
-Selvi tries to contact Jeeva, but Jeeva doesn't answer.
-Selvi soon shocks her mother, Parvathy, by telling her that she is pregnant, but Murugesan is unaware of the situation.
+Selvi tries to contact Jeeva, but Jeeva does not answer.
+Selvi soon shocks her mother Parvathy by telling her she is pregnant, but Murugesan is unaware of the situation.
 Selvi declines Parvathy's request to abort her unborn child.